python/cpython/Doc/library/asyncio-tutorial/what-asyncio.rst

-"asynchronous" because execution does not pass through the function top-down, but instead can suspend in the middle of a function at the ``await`` keyword, and allow another function to execute while *this function* is waiting for network data.
+"asynchronous" because execution does not pass through the function top-down, but instead can suspend in the middle of a function at the ``await`` keyword, and allow another function to execute while *this function* is waiting for I/O (usually network) data.

-An additional advantage of the *async* style above is that it lets us manage several thousand concurrent long-lived socket connections in a simple way.
+An additional advantage of the *async* style above is that it lets us manage many thousands of concurrent, long-lived socket connections in a simple way.
-One can also use threads to manage concurrent long-lived socket connections, but it gets difficult to go past a few thousand because the creation of operating system threads, just like processes, consumes additional resources from the operating system.
+One *can* also use threads to manage concurrent long-lived socket connections, but it gets difficult to go past a few thousand because the creation of operating system threads, just like processes, consumes additional resources from the operating system.